analogdevicesinc/doctools/docs/theme.rst

 * ``stub``: Marks the page as a temporary or incomplete page that serves as a placeholder for future content.

-When visiting a page with the ``stub`` metadata, the scripts searches for alternatives and suggests to redirect to.
+When visiting a page with the ``stub`` metadata, the scripts searches for the suggested alternative to redirect to.
 Useful for then the content is in under review in a pull request or different tag.
-Suggesting a specific version is possible by providing a value, for example ``:stub: pull/1234``.
+The suggested alternative is the value and is for example ``:stub: pull/1234``.